Brightside-Technologies/bgofcv/root/jekyll/_our-clubs/coachella.md

         subject: "Storytelling with Ms. Silvia"
 ---

 With the vision and support of the Foster and Powell families, this clubhouse opened in 2002 and was funded in large part from a California Youth Authority grant.
 Located next to Bobby Duke Middle School and Palm View Elementary School in Coachella, this club hosts a variety of after-school and summer activities.
-Today this club still benefits from the involvement and support of the Foster and Powell children and grandchildren..
+Today this club still benefits from the involvement and support of the Foster and Powell children and grandchildren.